Thanks to Boeing for the Generous funding towards scholarships, this year we will be awarding 2 scholarships of up to £3000.

 Applications and references can be submitted by post or email.

-Post: Centennial Scholarship Fund, Royal Aeronautical Society, 4 Hamilton Place, London, W1J 7BQ, UK
+Post: Boeing Scholarship Fund, Royal Aeronautical Society, 4 Hamilton Place, London, W1J 7BQ, UK

-The 2018 deadline for applications is 31 May 2019.
-All applications and references must be received by this date to be considered.
+The 2022 applications will be opening soon.
+All applications and references must be received by the closing to be considered.

-If you have any queries about Centennial Scholarships, please contact us at:
+If you have any queries about Boeing Scholarships, please contact us at:

 T: +44 (0)20 7670 4321